Articles

 • Scalability: It supports distributed training out of the box, making it easier to scale our models across multiple GPUs or even multiple nodes.

-• Integration: It integrates seamlessly with popular logging and visualization tools like TensorBoard, MLflow, and WandB.
+• Integration: PyTorch Lightning works seamlessly with popular tools like TensorBoard, MLflow, and Weights & Biases for logging and visualization.

-To get started with PyTorch Lightning, we’ll need to install it along with PyTorch.
-We can do this using pip:
+To get started with PyTorch Lightning, we need to install it along with PyTorch using pip:

 pip install pytorch-lightning